 If there is more than one applicant, their entitlement should be shown, e.g. 'as joint tenants' or 'as tenants in common in equal shares' or 'as tenants in common in the shares of one-third and two-thirds respectively', etc as the case may be.

-The document/s deposited in support of the Transmission Application should be identified here.
-The inapplicable documents indicated on the Form must be deleted.
+The document/s deposited in support of the application must be listed here.

+Any inapplicable documents listed on the Form must be ruled through or deleted.

 Refer to [60-1030] for information relating to the deposit of supporting documentation.